Health Benefits of Origami

 .
 Similarly, those who have an addiction may find that origami gives them a focal point on which to apply their energies as seen in this article

 Interestingly, volunteers have taught origami to prison inmates.
 The act of folding paper allows some of the inmates to decrease their level of anxiety.
 Some prison inmates fold origami models to give to their wives or girlfriends.
 What better way to encourage a healthful mindset.
-See this NY Times article
+See more from this NY Times article

-which speaks of this briefly; and this blog
+and this blog

 John Smith has a list of articles relating to the educational & theraputic benefits of origami.